mocks-server/website/docs/get-started-behaviors.md

 curl -X PATCH -d behavior=update-user-error http://localhost:3100/admin/settings
 ```

-Or install by yourself and use one plugin providing integration with another tools:
+Or install by yourself and use one plugin providing integration with other tools:

 * Use the [Cypress](https://www.cypress.io/) command provided by `@mocks-server/cypress-commands`: